 If you are only spending your time at the resort, you'll have no problem in terms of safety.
 The staff will be super friendly and you'll have some great food.
 If you decide to leave the resort and visit the markets and other parts of town, you should be smart about things, like you would be in any foreign country.
 There is a lot of bad stuff happening in Jamaica, like many other countries out there, but most of the people are good.
 Just be smart and watch what you're doing.
 Go on tours with reputable groups, don't flaunt money or objects around and if someone offers you something too good to be true, it probably is.

-Enjoy! about 4 years ago
+Enjoy! over 4 years ago

 This blog makes Jamaica seem like a terrible place.